Getting Started with ESP32 using Arduino IDE - Blink LED

 Git Bash window

-STEP 9: Now type “cd” and then paste your Target directory again here.
-Mine looked like this below after pasting.
+STEP 9⇒ Now type “cd” and then paste your Target directory again here.
+Mine looked like this after pasting.
 Then hit enter.

 Type cd and then paste your Target directory

-STEP 10: Now paste git submodule update --init –recursive and hit enter to get the following screen.
+STEP 10⇒ Now paste git submodule update --init –recursive and hit enter to get the following screen to download additional dependencies required for ESP32 WROOM-32 Arduino IDE functionality.

 Paste git submodule update init recursive

-STEP 11: Now open “[ARDUINO_SKETCHBOOK_DIR]/hardware/espressif/esp32/tools” and then double click on the file get.exe.
+STEP 11⇒ Now open “[ARDUINO_SKETCHBOOK_DIR]/hardware/espressif/esp32/tools” and then double click on the file get.exe.
 Wait for the process to finish.
-Once completed you should see the following files on the directory
+Once completed, you should see the following files in the directory

 Execute get.exe to get directories

-STEP 1: Connect your ESP32 board to your computer through the micro-USB cable.
-Make sure the red LED goes high on the module to ensure power supply.
+STEP 1⇒ Connect your ESP32 board to your computer through the micro-USB cable.
+Make sure the red LED goes high on the module to ensure a power supply.

-STEP2: Start the Arduino IDE and navigate to Tools -> Boards and select ESP32Dev board as shown below
+STEP 2⇒ Start the Arduino IDE and navigate to Tools -> Boards and select the ESP32Dev board as shown below.
+This selection configures the IDE for ESP32 WROOM-32 Arduino IDE programming.

 Select ESP32Dev from tools

-STEP 3: Open device manager and check to which com port your ESP32 is connected to.
+STEP 3⇒ Open Device Manager and check to which COM port your ESP32 Arduino IDE is connected.
 Mine is connected to COM 8 as shown below

 Open device manager and check to which com port your ESP32 is connected